Farmers across India rise up against Centre's farm bills; Opposition parties back protests

 Opposition backs protests

-While the ruling Congress in Punjab and the AAP have extended support to the farmers' protest in Punjab, the Shiromani Akali Dal has announced to hold road blockades.
-Punjab CM Amarinder Singh had also promised that and no FIRs would be registered for violation of Section 144, which bars assembly of more than four people.
+While the ruling Congress in Punjab and the AAP extended support to the farmers' protest in Punjab, the Shiromani Akali Dal announced road blockades.
+Punjab CM Amarinder Singh had already promised that and no FIRs would be registered for violation of Section 144, which bars assembly of more than four people.

 In Bihar, RJD leader Tejaswi Yadav rode a tractor along with party supporters during 'Bharat Bandh' in Patna.
 Various Left wing parties too held protests on the roads of Patna.
 Similar scenes were witnessed in Jharkhand's capital Ranchi as well as Kolkata and Guwahati.